rackerlabs/design-system/_component_design/selector-strip.md

 layout: component
 category: Components
 usage: >
   A selector strip is a component that enables the user to make a selection from a group of options.
-This pattern is acmore visually prominent alternative to checkboxes (multi-select) and radio buttons (single-select).
+A selector strip conserves vertical space, is more modern, and is flexible as it can be used as a input and a control.
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true